Code-Institute-Submissions/where-to-next/README.md

 *  As a site user, I want to be able to provide my own recommendations

 ### **Site owner's goals:**
-*  As a site owner, I want to ensure the site is visually appealing
-*  As a site owner, I want destination information to be easily accessible
-*  As a site owner, I want persinalised recommendations to be visible in an accessible map
 *  As a site owner, I want to be able to receive value feedback on the site, including recommendations from the site users

 ## Scope